SBRCNottingham/gsmodutils/README.md

 gsmodutils is fully compatible with python 2.7+ and python 3.5+.
 (TODO) Software has been tested on linux (Ubuntut, manjaro/arch), windows and MacOSX.

+### Install and using the docker image

+The simplest method of installation is probably with docker.
+Follow the install instructions for docker found at docker.io clone the git repository found here and then run

+    docker build . -t gsmoduitls

+This will create a gsmodutils docker image that can be resused for prjects.
+When this software is fully released a project will be created in docker hub so this step will not be needed.

 ## Usage
 Please read the user guide in the docs!